EPaoloni/AIPractice/Flappy_Bird/Documentation.md

       * Mutation
   4. Start over with a new generation from the new element

+### Fitness function

+We must think about the best fitness function for our problem.
+If we just use a linear function, when our parameters used for calculating the fitness get bigger and bigger, the difference between two high developed neurons will be tiny and when we have to choose a neuron to evolve it could be the less developed.

+So, for example, we could use an exponential function to make the difference between values more and more important as the fitness parameters get higher ones.

+### Pool selection based on fitness

 ## Neuroevolutional approach with a neural network developed by me